jouellnyc/UART/README.md

 - ESP01s connecting to an ESP32!
 Includes how to flash the olders models.
 (Also an UART 'Easter Egg').

 ## 9. [Rainbow Chaser UART](rainbow/)
-- Rainbow Chaser UART - a motley collection / culmination of all the UART protocols
+- Rainbow Chaser UART - a motley collection / culmination of all the UART examples.

 Overall Notes: